Technickfreak/LoRa-payload-BKU/README.md

 # LoRa-payload-BKU
 # EN
-This library will alow you to send predefined datatypes to TheThingsNetwork.org (TTN) via an Arduino MKRWAN 1300/1310.
+This library will allow you to send predefined datatypes to TheThingsNetwork.org (TTN) via an Arduino MKRWAN 1300/1310.

 ### Preperation
 Copy the content of the file "extras/Decoder.js" to the "Payload Formats" tab of your application on thethingsnetwork.org